-As the third happiest country in the world, Switzerland scored a total of 7.554 out of 10.
-This is a significant increase from last year's rankings, enough to surpass the Netherlands and Iceland and knock Norway out of the number three spot.
+As the third-happiest country in the world, Switzerland scored a total of 7.571 out of 10.
 In general, the Swiss are very healthy, with one of the world's lowest obesity rates and a long life expectancy.
 The Swiss also have a very high median salary, about 75% higher than that of the United States, and the highest GDP per capita in the top seven.
-Additionally, there is a strong sense of community in Switzerland and a firm belief that it is a safe and clean country— which is true.
+Additionally, there is a strong sense of community in Switzerland and a firm belief that it is a safe and clean country—which is statistically true.
 Along with Iceland and Denmark, Switzerland is one of the world's safest countries.

-Norway is the fifth happiest country in the world, with a score of 7.488.
-Norway has a higher bar representing the level of generosity in the country than that of Finland and Denmark.
-Norway is known as a welfare state, where citizens feel like they are being taken care of by their government thanks to universal healthcare and free college tuition.
-Norwegians also enjoy a healthy work-life balance, working na average of 38 hours per week vs. 41.5. hours per week in the United States.
-Additionally, Norway has a low crime rate and a good sense of community among its citizens—a quality it shares with many of the top seven.
+The citizens of sixth-place Norway (7.392) feel they are being well cared for by their government thanks to universal healthcare and free college tuition.
+Norwegians also enjoy a healthy work-life balance, working an average of 38 hours per week vs. 41.5. hours per week in the United States.
+Additionally, Norway has a low crime rate and a strong sense of community among its citizens—a quality it shares with many of the top seven.

 Seventh-place Sweden (7.363) ranks high, if not quite highest, in virtually every category measured.
 For example: Sweden has a higher lack of corruption score than all but four countries worldwide (two of which are Finland and Denmark), the fourteenth-highest GDP per capita of all 149 countries measured, and the fourth-highest life expectancy in the top seven.